Premium

 He began the day sitting in the dressing-room, waiting for the results of his fitness test as his possible replacement warmed up outside.
 He ended it with 6 wickets for 23 runs, the third-best bowling figures in world cup history.

 In between, Ashish Nehra bowled 10 inspired, lethal overs in one single spell to destroy England almost singlehanded, and to redefine the face of Indian cricket: roll over batsmen, the pace attack is winning the matches.
-For when was the last time all wickets (bar one run-out) fell to Indian pacers?
+For when was the last time all wickets bar one run-out fell to Indian pacers?

 Harbhajan, Dravid, Yuvraj and Kaif rush to Nehra after he despatches Michael Vaughan.
-(Reuters)
+Reuters

-Perhaps Nehra took heart from the brilliant speed and swing of Srinath and Zaheer, who kept beating the English batsmen — 13 times between the 6th and 10th overs.
+Perhaps Nehra took heart from the brilliant speed and swing of Srinath and Zaheer, who kept beating the English batsmen 8212; 13 times between the 6th and 10th overs.
 But they could only pick up one wicket between them when Nehra walked in for his spell.

 Zaheer and Srinath may have swung the ball a bit too much, so that it missed the all-important edge.
 Nehra was a shade slower than the two and found the conditions perfect, pitching the ball bang on the blind spot and then moving it away.
-That was his stock ball — for the batsmen, the shock ball.
-What made the delivery deadly was the speed: at 140 kmph, it gave the batsman little time to pull away from the shot he’d been induced into.
+That was his stock ball 8212; for the batsmen, the shock ball.
+What made the delivery deadly was the speed: at 140 kmph, it gave the batsman little time to pull away from the shot he8217;d been induced into.

 He had to wait till the second for his first wicket, the prize scalp of English skipper Nasser Hussain: an away-swinger that took the edge and went behind to Dravid.
 Four more wickets were taken in this manner but the best was the one that felled Paul Collingwood.
 The all-rounder was squared up by a delivery that moved in the air towards leg and middle and then took off towards the off, kissed the bat and sped towards the strategically placed lone slip.
-The one incoming ball which fetched Nehra a wicket was to Alec Stewart; the England ’keeper had no time to move as it hit him on the pads in middle and leg.
+The one incoming ball which fetched Nehra a wicket was to Alec Stewart; the England 8217;keeper had no time to move as it hit him on the pads in middle and leg.

 Latest Comment